NDRF carries out nationwide security audit of passenger ropeways, cable cars | Business

 Soon after the Deoghar ropeway accident, Union Home Secretary Ajay Bhalla had written to all states asking them to carry out a safety audit of each passenger ropeway project and put in place standard operating procedures (SOPs) to deal with accidents and emergencies.

-Bhalla also stated in his April letter that for each ropeway project, a maintenance manual and program must be in place so that the safety standards conform to good industry practices and such incidents do not recur.
+Bhalla also had stated in his April letter that for each ropeway project, a maintenance manual and programme must be in place so that the safety standards conform to good industry practices and such incidents do not recur.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)